 The Centers of Expertise will include five centers, each with a clearly defined focus, as well as a dedicated and expanded set of services and skill sets.
 The centers and the directors leading each team include:

-- Benefits, Ann Verillo, Director of Benefits Strategy: Provide strategic advice on the development and maintenance of a competitive benefits program, and manage relationships with all benefits vendors.
+- Benefits: Sarah Azria, Director of Benefits Strategy & Initiatives: Provide strategic advice on the development and maintenance of a competitive benefits program, and manage relationships with all benefits vendors.

-- Talent Management, Rita Tomlinson, Director of Talent Management: Provide full range of global talent recruiting and hiring needs for all University staff and support staff development and performance evaluation programs.
+- Talent Management: Raquel Patterson, Interim Director of Talent Management: Provide a full range of global talent recruiting and hiring needs for all University staff and supports staff development and performance evaluation programs.

-- HR Information Technology, JoAnne Wallingford, Director of HR Information Technology: Manage and maximize HR technology, and lead and support process improvements.
+- HR Information Technology: Manage and maximize Human Resource technology, and lead and support process improvements.

-- Wellness + Worklife, Gail Grozalis, Executive Director of Wellness + Worklife: Manage a range of University wellness and worklife initiatives and supervise and align the Faculty and Staff Assistance Program with University global workforce needs.
+- Wellness and WorkLife: Gail Grozalis, Executive Director of Wellness + Worklife: Manage a range of University wellness and worklife initiatives and supervise and align the Faculty and Staff Assistance Program with University global workforce needs.

-Shared Services is a model that organizes operational and transactional HR functions to deliver consistent, reliable and customer-centric HR services.
-The HR Shared Services Center leverages the foundation of the current HR Service Center to provide additional services that allow the schools, colleges and administrative units to focus on their goals rather than transactional HR functions.
+Shared Services is a model that organizes operational and transactional Human Resources functions to deliver consistent, reliable, and customer-centric Human Resource services.
+The Human Resources Shared Services Center utilizes a balance of people, efficient processes, and technologies that allow schools, colleges, and administrative units to focus on their goals rather than transactional Human Resource functions.

 Senior Human Resource Business Partners & Labor Relations

-Our Senior Human Resource Business Partners serve as experts who provide frontline strategic advice on a variety of HR matters to a dedicated set of schools, colleges or administrative units.
-The Senior HR Business Partners partner with leaders in schools, colleges and administrative units identifying staff development opportunities, offering strategic advice and assisting with HR matters in their areas.
-One of the benefits of having a dedicated HR partner includes providing faculty and staff more time to focus on the needs of students and less time devoted to HR matters.
+Our Senior Human Resource Business Partners serve as experts who provide frontline strategic advice on a variety of Human Resource matters to a dedicated set of schools, colleges, or administrative units.
+The Senior HR Business Partners partner with leaders in schools, colleges, and administrative units to identify staff development opportunities, offer strategic advice and assist with HR matters in their areas.
+One of the benefits of having a dedicated Human Resource partner includes providing faculty and staff more time to focus on the needs of students and less time devoted to Human Resource matters.

-- Joe Behan–Martin J. Whitman School of Management, Newhouse School of Public Communications
+- Michelle Johnson – Whitman School of Management, School of Architecture

-- Claire VanDenBerghe— David B. Falk College of Sport and Human Dynamics, College of Engineering and Computer Science, School of Information Studies, School of Education, Academic Affairs (excluding Enrollment Management), Graduate School, Library, SU Abroad.
+- Lindsay Blair — David B. Falk College of Sport and Human Dynamics, College of Engineering and Computer Science, School of Information Studies, School of Education, Academic Affairs (excluding Enrollment Management), Graduate School, Library, SU Abroad.

-Senior Vice President and Chief Human Resources Officer Andrew Gordon provides support to the Office of Human Resources.
+Senior Vice President and Chief Human Resources Officer, Andrew Gordon, supports the Board of Trustees, Chancellor’s Department, Office of Human Resources.

-- Denise Dyce – Director of Labor Relations
+- Denise Dyce – Associate Vice President, Labor and Employee Relations